 Preliminaries in Construction and how to calculate it?

-Preliminaries normally populated as part of the tender documents.
+Preliminaries are normally populated as part of the tender documents.
 It provides the project brief that assists the tenderer or contractor to assess the project and develop the cost of Preliminary Items and it is referred to as the “Preliminary Cost” of the project.

-Preliminary also specifies the general condition of the project, sub-contractor clause, method of testing and approval process, etc. The cost of preliminary includes (but not limited to) site setup, admin facilities, office equipment, H&S facilities, welfare facilities, plant, machinery, etc.
+Preliminary also specifies the general condition of the project, sub-contractor clause, method of testing and approval process, etc. The cost of preliminary includes (but is not limited to) site setup, admin facilities, office equipment, H&S facilities, welfare facilities, plant, machinery, etc.

 The Preliminaries of the Contract documents normally include